Sydney William Herbert Pierrepont, 3rd Earl Manvers1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 272.
 Hereinafter cited as The Complete Peerage.

-Jemima Crew is the daughter of Thomas Crew, 2nd Baron Crew of Stene.1 She married Henry de Grey, 1st and last Duke of Kent, son of Anthony Grey, 11th Earl of Kent and Mary Lucas, Baroness Lucas of Crudwell, on 16 April 1695.
+Hon.
+Jemima Crew was born in 1675.2 She was the daughter of Thomas Crew, 2nd Baron Crew of Stene and Anne Armyne.1,2 She married Henry Grey, 1st and last Duke of Kent, son of Anthony Grey, 11th Earl of Kent and Mary Lucas, Baroness Lucas of Crudwell, on 16 April 1695.3 She died on 2 July 1728.2

-Children of Jemima Crew and Henry de Grey, 1st and last Duke of Kent
+Children of Hon.
+Jemima Crew and Henry Grey, 1st and last Duke of Kent

 Citations